On 4-dimensional 3-handle attachments: Uniqueness of -handle attachments

-In the extended diagram that contains drawings of pairwise disjoint essential spheres $\Sigma_j$, verifying that these spheres are isotopic to the actual $3$-handle attaching spheres reduces to finding $k$ disjoint embedded loops $c_1,\dots,c_k\subset \partial W_2$, such that $[c_i]\cdot [\Sigma_j] = \delta_{ij}$ for all $i,j$ (where $\delta_{ij}$ is the Kronecker delta).
-This follows from duality and intersection pairing; see \cite[II. \S 8]{NR04}.
+In the extended diagram, that contains drawings of pairwise disjoint essential spheres $\Sigma_j$, verifying that these spheres are isotopic to the actual $3$-handle attaching spheres (up to permutation and handle slides) reduces to finding $k$ loops $c_1,\dots,c_k\subset \partial W_2$, such that $[c_i]\cdot [\Sigma_j] = \delta_{ij}$ for all $i,j$ (where $\delta_{ij}$ is the Kronecker delta).
+This also follows from duality and intersection pairing; see \cite[II. \S 8]{NR04}.

 \end{remark}